My Ectopic Pregnancy Story

 It STILL didn’t occur to me that the pregnancy might be ectopic.

 That probably sounds a bit odd to most of you.
 I mean, why WOULD I think that, right?
 Ectopic pregnancies aren’t uncommon, but they’re spoken about even less than miscarriage is: when mine was finally confirmed, I had to explain to quite a few of my friends what it actually WAS.
-I’d always known about ectopic pregnancy, though, because my mum had had one a couple of years after I was born.
+I’d always known about ectopic pregnancy, though, because my mum had had her own ectopic pregnancy story to tell a couple of years after I was born.
 I’d grown up hearing the stories about it – and I’d also grown up absolutely convinced that, if I were to ever get pregnant, the same thing would happen to me.
 In fact, I was SO scared of that happening that, the first time I got pregnant, I actually paid for a private scan at 6 weeks, just to rule out the possibility of it being ectopic.

 This time around, however, it hadn’t even occurred to me – probably because, by that stage, I already had one recent miscarriage behind me, and now THAT had become my biggest fear.
 Also, what were the odds that I’d end up getting the same pregnancy complication as my mum?
 Or of the one thing I feared more than anything else actually happening?